Yakir-Green/Guess-The-Number/README.md

-# GoalList Project
+# Guess The Number - Project

 ## Description

-This is a React Native application that allows users to manage a list of goals.
-The goals can be fetched from a server or local storage, and the user can add, delete, and view goals.
+This is a game built in react native. in this simple game the user shall provide a number between 1-99 and then the computer will try to 'guess' his/her number. with each guess the user will tell if the 'guessed' number is bigger or smaller than the one he picked.

 ## Important Notes

-This application shares the same server-side data among all users.
-This means that each user will be exposed to the same list of goals stored on the server.
-There is currently no separation of data between different devices or users, and the application does not support any kind of authentication or security.
-Also, there's no use of a database, so if the server restarts the list of goals restarts with it.

-The reason for that is that I never meant to publish this app, only using it as a prototype or proof of concept and sharing it with close group of friends.
-Please be aware of this when using the application.

-The app has been tested only on android devices, I have no Idea how it behaves or looks on an ios!
+The app has been tested only on android devices.

 ## Features

-- Fetch goals from a server or local storage
-- Add new goals
-- Delete existing goals
-- View a list of current goals
+- Prompt a number between 1-99
-- Hebrew support on devices with hebrew as default system language
+- minimum guess counter

 ## Installation